Carbon Free Future

 Scenario: No wind/sun + Cold Spike

-Action: Safe-Flex shifts electrolysis down toward 50% load while stored hydrogen covers priority demand
+Action: Safe-Flex shifts electrolysis down to 50% load while stored hydrogen covers priority demand

 💧 The Water Saw